pacs-course/pacs-examples/Examples/src/CompositionWithVariadicTemplates/README.md

 # What do I learn here? #

-- A use of variadic template, composition by public inheritance: a peculiar implementation of the Builder design pattern
+- A use of variadic template, composition by public inheritance: a peculiar implementation of the Builder design pattern;
-- How to use concepts with variadic templates
+- How to use concepts with variadic templates;
+- How to use concepts to check that the template arguments are all default constructible.